david-boles/DVCodeBase/README.md

 Base library for extracting data from Dynamic Visual Codes.

 #Specification
-All versions of the DVCode standard are available in /doc/standard.
+All versions of the DVCode specification are available in /doc/spec.